Angel Number 666

 Both readings exist, and a responsible guide handles both.

 666 is a care audit, not a demonic signal.
-Its value is in the honest question it raises about whether your devotion to others is coming from genuine compassion or from a need to be needed.
+Its use lies in the honest question it raises about whether your devotion to others is coming from genuine compassion or from a need to be needed.

 666 is most often read as a call to rebalance.
 The caretaking instinct of 6 has been amplified to a point where it needs honest examination.